jonshiach/graphics-book/_sources/_pages/02_basic_shapes_in_OpenGL.md

 glBufferData(GL_ARRAY_BUFFER, sizeof(colours), colours, GL_STATIC_DRAW);
 ```

-And where we draw the triangle, we also need to bind the colour information to the VAO so it can be sent to the shaders.
+And where we draw the triangle, we also need to bind the colour buffer to the VAO so it can be sent to the shaders.

 ```cpp
 // Send the colour buffer to the shaders